 Author: Gemma Law, Final Year Medical Student at Monash University; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, October 2015.

 Acrocyanosis is a functional peripheral vascular disorder characterised by dusky mottled discolouration, or cyanosis, of the hands, feet, and sometimes the face.

 Acrocyanosis is caused by vasospasm of the small vessels of the skin in response to cold.
 It can be primary or secondary.1,2

 Primary acrocyanosis most often presents in adolescents and young adults (onset is often in the 20s–30s) 1,2

 Secondary acrocyanosis can present at any age, depending on the underlying cause.

 Causes of acrocyanosis depend whether it is primary or secondary.1–3

 Primary acrocyanosis is genetically determined or of unknown origin.
 It is not associated with occlusive arterial disease.
 Chronic vasospasm of small cutaneous arterioles or venules results in secondary dilatation of capillaries and the sub-papillary venous plexus.

 Contributing factors leading to secondary acrocyanosis can include:

-Primary acrocyanosis presents with bilateral, symmetrical, painless and persistent blue discoloration of fingers and toes.
+Primary acrocyanosis presents with bilateral, symmetrical, painless and persistent blue discolouration of fingers and toes.
 Acrocyanosis may extend to include hands, feet and face.
-Pressure on an area of blanching leads to slow and irregular return of blood from the periphery towards the centre (Crocq sign).
+Pressure on an area of blanching leads to a slow and irregular return of blood from the periphery towards the centre (Crocq sign).
 Arterial pulses are normal, and there is no proximal pallor, ulceration or gangrene.
 1,2,4

 Clinical features of acrocyanosis may also include: